cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 #### Allowed origin/callback URLs

-Note that Auth0 has great security defaults, and any callback URLs or origins that you attempt to login from need to be explicitly provided in the Auth0 dashboard as part of your application config.
+Note that Auth0 has great security defaults and any callback URLs or origins that you'll use as sources to log in from need to be explicitly provided in the Auth0 dashboard as part of your application config.
 Using the above `workers.dev` example, you should ensure the following values are set in the application settings page of your Auth0 dashboard, along with any additional urls used as part of testing (e.g. `localhost:8787` for [wrangler dev][wrangler dev] usage):

 | URL                                          | Description          |
 | -------------------------------------------- | -------------------- |